-- 3.14.1 Projection Coordination.
-In fulfillment of their respective planning duties, the CountyLocal Governments and the School District School Board agree to coordinate their respective plans to include capital improvement plans and future land use plans based upon agreed upon the Local Governments' population projections of the amount, residential unit type and distribution of population growth and student enrollment. - 4.23.2 Student Enrollment Projections.
-The School District School Board shall utilize the Florida Department of Education (DOE) five-year county-wide student enrollment projections.
-The School BoardSchool District may request that the DOE projections be adjusted to reflect actual enrollment and development trends not anticipated by the DOE projections using the COHORT Projections Waiver available on the DOE website.
-In formulating such a request the School District School Board will coordinate with the Local Governments County regarding future population projections and growth.
-Five-year population and student enrollment projections shall be revised annually to ensure that new residential development and redevelopment information provided by the County Local Governments are reflected in the updated projections.
-The student enrollment projections by school will be included in the annually updated Educational Facilities ReportSchool District's Capital Improvement Plan provided to the Local Governments County each year as specified in Subsection 5.1 of this Agreement.

-- Sub-County Planning Sectors.
-The Staff from the Local Governments County staff, in coordination with the School District staff School Board, will use information on County growth and development trends for unincorporated areas data, such as but not limited to, population and housing data by Traffic Analysis Zones, (TAZ) census information on population and housing characteristics, census personsper-household figures, historic and projected growth rates, and the information described in Subsection 45.2 of this Agreement, to project residential units by type for five years (single family, multi-family and mobile home) for five years and allocate these units into sub-county planning sectors, such as student attendance zones Concurrency Service Areas (CSAs) consistent with county-wide projections.
-The planning sectors will be established by mutual consent of the School Board and the CountyParties and shall be included in the Data and Analysis for the Public School Facilities Element (PSFE).
-The allocation of residential units by type and planning sector will be provided to the School District School Board by September 1st of each year. - 4.4 -Student Generation Multipliers (SGM).
-The School District School Board will evaluate the planning sector projections prepared by the CountyLocal Governments pursuant to Section 4.3 above.
-The School Board, working with the County will develop and apply student generation multipliers for residential units by type for schools of each type.
+- 4.1 Projection Coordination.
+In fulfillment of their respective planning duties, the Local Governments and the School District agree to coordinate their respective plans to include capital improvement plans and future land use plans based upon the Local Governments' population projections, distribution of population growth, and ef the amount of, residential units by type (single family, multi-family, etc.) and the School District's distribution of student population growth and student enrollment. - 4.2 Student Enrollment Projections.
+The School District shall utilize the Florida Department of Education (FDOE) five-year county-wide student enrollment projections.
+The School District may request that the FDOE projections be adjusted to reflect actual enrollment and development trends not anticipated by the FDOE projections using the COHORT Projections Waiver available on the FDOE website.
+In formulating such a request, the School District will coordinate with the Local Governments regarding future population projections and growth.
+Five-year population and student enrollment projections shall be revised annually to ensure that new residential development and redevelopment information provided by the Local Governments are reflected in the updated projections.
+The student enrollment projections by school will be included in the annually updated School District's Capital Improvement Plan provided to the Local Governments each year as specified in Subsection 5.1 of this Agreement. - Sub-County Planning Sectors.
+Staff from the Local Governments, in coordination with School District staff, will use information on growth and development trend data, such as but not limited to, population and housing data by Traffic Analysis Zones, (TAZ) census population and housing characteristics, census persons-per-household figures, historic and projected growth rates, and the information described in Subsection 5.2 of this Agreement, to project residential units by type (single family, multi-family and mobile home) for five years and allocate these units into sub-county planning sectors, such as Concurrency Service Areas (CSAs) consistent with county-wide projections.
+The planning sectors will be established by mutual consent of the Parties and shall be included in the Data and Analysis for the Public School Facilities Element (PSFE).
+The allocation of residential units by type and planning sector will be provided to the School District by September 1st of each year. - 4.4 Student Generation Multipliers (SGM).
+The School District will evaluate the planning sector projections prepared by the Local Governments pursuant to Section 4.3 above.
 The SGMs are used to anticipate the number of students which will be generated from proposed residential development.
-The SGM may be generated by geocoding student address data to the Property Appraiser's property parcel and street centerline data to create a geographic information system (GIS) point file with the spatial location of each student based on their address, or another methodology as determined by School District Staff.
-The SGM is then applied to different school types including, but not limited to, traditional public elementary, middle and high schools, as well as charter, alternative and vocational schools other combinations of grade levels.
-The SGMs and the methodology used to establish the multipliers are attached to this Agreement as Appendix "B".considering past trends in student enrollment within specific planning sectors in order to project school enrollment.
-The school enrollment projections will be included in the Educational Facilities Report provided to the County each year as specified in Subsection 4.1 of this Agreement.
+The SGM may be generated by geocoding student address data to the Property Appraiser's property parcel and street centerline data to create a geographic information system (GIS) point file with the spatial location of each student based on their address, or another professionally acceptable methodology as determined by School District Sstaff, in coordination with the staffs of the Local Governments.
+The SGM is then applied to different school types including, but not limited to, traditional public elementary, middle and high schools, as well as other combinations of grade levels.
+The student generation multipliers shall be updated at least every two (2) years.
+The initial SGMs, and the methodology used to establish the multipliers them, are attached to this Agreement as Appendix "B".